ChangYe-A/ML-Generate-Dog-image/README.md

 # ML-Generate-Dog-image
-Group: Project 11-1(Tang Rui and Chang Ye)
+Group: Project 11-1(Rui Tang and Chang Ye)

+PS: If you can not open the file, please contact me through e-mail(C.Ye-3@student.tudelft.nl)

 Code for Generate Dog Images